darii99/IoT_Temp-Humid-Sensor/README.md

 ## **Putting everything together**

 The connection of the electronics are as shown in the picture:
-- The Pico's port 40 (VBUS) is connected through a jumper wire to the breadboard's "power rail", and out of the power rail connect another jumper wire to the sensor DHT11's VCC pin.
+- Pico's port 40 (VBUS) is connected through a jumper wire to the breadboard's "power rail", and out of the power rail connect another jumper wire to the sensor DHT11's VCC pin.
-- The Pico's port 39 (GND) is connected through a jumper wire to the breadboard's "ground rail", and out of the ground rail connect another jumper wire to the sensor's GND pin.
+- Pico's port 38 (GND) is connected through a jumper wire to the breadboard's "ground rail", and out of the ground rail connect another jumper wire to the sensor's GND pin.
 - Pico's port 32 (GP27) is connected directly to the sensor's signal pin through one single jumper wire.